 As chronicled in a 38-volume series of books published by Grosset and Dunlap between 1910 and 1935, Tom Swift advanced or invented a series of vehicles and useful devices.

 The series was produced by the Stratemeyer Syndicate and all but three of these 38 volumes were ghostwritten by Howard R. Garis from fairly detailed Syndicate outlines.
 Five volumes were published in each year from 1910 to 1912, followed by an annual volume thereafter.

 In the first group of five volumes, Tom begins the significant portion of his inventive career.
 The stories indicate that he has patented some minor inventions as he followed in the footsteps of his father, Barton Swift, who was also an inventor of some note.

 The basic structure of a Tom Swift story has a chapter to get the story going which sets up the basic justification for the story’s invention.
 By the end of the chapter there is either a pause or more likely a startling event where the narrator can intercede with a summary of the previous volumes.
-For example: